 Fixed sofas, as the name suggests, are less flexible and usually a little more formal.
 They do, however, tend to come in a larger range of styles, meaning they offer greater scope in terms of aesthetic.
 Additional pieces, such as a footstool or accent chairs, in either a coordinating style or contrasting finish, are a way to add more versatility to the look of a room that features a fixed sofa format.

-Modular sofas, such as our Savile range, are much more adaptable than a fixed design as you can compose any arrangement you desire: simply pick any number of armless chairs and add a corner unit (to create L-shape seating) if required.
+Modular sofas are much more adaptable than a fixed design as you can compose any arrangement you desire: simply pick any number of armless chairs and add a corner unit (to create L-shaped seating) if required.
 This style tends to work better in an unusually shaped room, if you are after an unconventionally long sofa, or simply looking for a less formal style.
 Another added benefit of modular designs is that you can add to them over time; useful if you move house or transfer the sofa into a larger setting.

 Choosing a sofa style

 Classic, relaxed, formal, traditional, modern… as with all furniture and home décor, there are all manner of styles to choose from when it comes to sofas.
-Of course, the look you plump for is entirely down to personal taste—as well as your existing (or planned) décor.
+Of course, your selection will be largely down to personal taste—as well as your existing (or planned) décor.
 There are, however, a few key components to look out for as a guide.

 • Arms or no arms?
 Always bear in mind arm width, as this can make quite a difference to the overall size of your sofa.
 While scrolled arms are well-suited to period properties, they do often come with generous proportions, so if space is tight they might not be the best option.
-Instead, choose a style with narrow arms or none at all—such as our modular Savile or Bretigny ranges.
+Instead, choose a style with narrow arms or none at all.

 • Legs or legless?
 Sofas with legs generally have more tailored or fixed upholstery; these smart finishes can lend a room the impression of greater space.
 Sofas without legs often feature loose, or more relaxed covers, which suggest a degree of informality.
 Again, the look you choose really comes down to personal taste, as well as the tone you want to set in the room itself.